Eating healthy at the campus dining hall?

 - Seltzer water or diet soda from the soda machines

 - A choice in plate, bowl, and cup size

 For recommendations tailored to individual dietary needs, food experiences, and taste preferences, you can meet with a registered dietitian.
-Columbia students can make an appointment at Medical Services by calling x4-2284 or logging on to Open Communicator.
+Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 The staff at the dining hall are also a great resource, as they are familiar with the menus.
 They may be able to answer your questions regarding foods that are prepared in a healthier manner, and the concerns of other students trying to eat a balanced diet.